irispota/EV-NTA/README.md

 ### Description:

 This script processes and analyzes data from Nanoparticle Tracking Analysis (NTA) experimentscommonly used for extracellular vesicle size and concentration measurments.
 It is compatible with data from ZetaView (Particle Metrix).
+To use this script for other NTA instruments, modify indices to fit data structure.

 It performs the following tasks:
 1. Reads data files: The script reads data files in .txt format from a specified directory.